sabre-io/sabre.io/source/vobject/upgrade_to_4.md

 To change this number, change the following static property:

-    Sabre\VObject\Recur\EventIterator::$maxInstances = 1000;
+    Sabre\VObject\Settings::$maxRecurrences = 1000;

-Set it to -1 to completely disable this check.
+Set it to `-1` to completely disable this check.

 ### Changes to expanding events

-If you ever expanded a recurring events in a calendar, this API has now changed.
+If you ever expanded a recurring event in a calendar, this API has now changed.
 The `expand` method no longer updates the calendar in-place, but rather returns a new copy of the calendar with the events expanded.